 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-Entry requirementsAll applicants must be qualified nurses, registered or licenced by the regulatory body in their home country.
-Typical minimum requirements of Nursing degree for direct entry to the Honours route.
+Entry requirementsAll applicants must be qualified nurses, registered or licensed by the regulatory body in their home country.
+Typical minimum requirements of Nursing degree for direct entry to this course.

-English languageApplicants whose first language is not English will normally be required to hold IELTS of overall 7.0 each element or equivalent.
+English languageApplicants whose first language is not English will normally be required to hold IELTS Overall 7.0 with 7 in each element except Writing which is 6.5.

 Other academic and vocational qualifications